aws-samples/amazon-redshift-query-patterns-and-optimizations/README.md

 * Click on **Events**, **Resources** & **Outputs** tabs

- ## Lab2: Table design and query optimization
+ # Lab 2: Table design and query optimization
 If you have decided to choose option 1 for launching the cluster you will need to execute the scripts "schema_setup.sql"  and "table_load.sql" first.

 **!!Note: the pre-requisite before proceeding.**